efipay/sdk-php-apis-efi/README-en.md

 ## **Getting started**

 To start, you should configure the credentials in the file `/examples/credentials/options.php`.
 Instantiate the `clientId` and `clientSecret` for authentication, and set `sandbox` to *true* if your environment is for testing (Homologação), or *false* if it's for production (Produção).
-If you're using the Pix API, Open Finance API, and Bill Payment API, provide the **absolute** directory for the `certificate` attribute with the filename in `.p12` or `.pem` format.
+With the exception of the Cobranças API (Boleto/Credit card), it is mandatory to inform in the `certificate` attribute the **absolute** path with the file name in `.p12` or `.pem` format.

 Here's an example of the configuration in PHP: